una/una.github.io/_posts/blog/2021-12-28-year-in-review.md

 ## Life Things

-In year 2 of pandemic-life, we've been trying to make the most of it.
-We've continued to do a lot of outdoor activities and take active hiking trips.
+In year 2 of the seemingly endless pandemic, my partner and I continued to do a lot of outdoor activities and take active hiking trips, trying to make the most of it.

 One big thing we did was move back to Brooklyn, near Prospect Park, which has given everyone a much-needed dopamine boost.
 Disco and I both love our park mornings together.
 During the summer we'd go to the park 3-5 times a week.

 ### 💒 Wedding

 The biggest [highlight](https://www.idaliaphotography.com/village-club-of-sands-point-wedding/) for me has to be that we had [our wedding](https://www.youtube.com/embed/lJUqfRXVWZk) this year!
-This was huge!
-We went back and forth about moving it but ultimately we're glad we kept our date and had a "smaller" event than we originally planned (under 100 people), and only included the people closest to us (we have a lot of people close to us).
+We went back and forth about moving it but ultimately we're glad we kept our date and had a "smaller" event than we originally planned (under 100 people).
+It was a blast!
 We also had a pretty fun [first dance](https://youtu.be/Uw2ziws_qLI).

 <div class="full-width">
   <img alt="wedding" src="../../images/posts/2021-review/Ceremony-86.jpg"/>